-On February 25, 2004, the government announced the mandatory publication of information concerning the reclassification of occupied positions in the Public Service of Canada.
+Since February 25, 2004, deputy heads are required to publicly disclose quarterly, within one month after the close of each quarter, information concerning the reclassification of occupied positions in the Public Service of Canada.

 Reclassification of occupied positions in the Public Service of Canada is an important and necessary business management option.
 However, when contemplating changes to a position that may result in reclassification, management must endeavour to ensure the proper, effective and efficient use of public money.
 The cost implication associated with upward reclassification must be known, transparent and support accountability for classification decisions.

-On October 21, 2005, the Government announced its commitment to proactively disclose the awarding of grants and contributions over $25,000 as part of its Management Improvement Agenda.
+On October 21, 2005, the Government announced its commitment to proactively disclose the awarding of grants and contributions as part of its Management Improvement Agenda.

 Since May 31, 2006, following Treasury Board Guidelines on the Reporting of Grants and Contributions Awards, this Web site is updated every three months to include information on grants and contributions awarded in the previous fiscal year quarter by Library and Archives Canada.